The following Commercial practice note produced in partnership with Morton Fraser provides comprehensive and up to date legal information covering:

 The first distinction which should be considered is that under Scots law it is possible for a unilateral promise to be binding on the party making that promise without the requirement for a formal acceptance.
 A promise can become binding on the promisor on the basis of their actions alone and does not require any action on the part of the promisee.

-A recent example of a case involving a promise was the case of Royal Bank of Scotland v Carlyle, where the Supreme Court held that the first instance court was correct to have held that a property developer's bank had made a legally binding promise to fund a particular development.
+An example of a case involving a promise is the case of Royal Bank of Scotland v Carlyle, where the Supreme Court held that the first instance court was correct to have held that a property developer's bank had made a legally binding promise

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.